OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ## Copy and paste to add certificates

 Uploading certificates into the Octopus certificate library previously required selecting the certificate as a file.
-This is inconvenient when the base64 or PEM representation is sitting in your clipboard.
+This requirement was inconvenient when the base64 or PEM representation was sitting in your clipboard.

-Now when storing a certificate it can be pasted directly into the portal.
+Now when storing a certificate, it can be pasted directly into the portal.

 ![Paste certificate as text](certificate-text.png "width=500")